 Welcome Message from the Program Director

 Welcome to the Baylor College of Medicine Neonatology Fellowship Program!
-We're glad you are interested in our program and may be considering doing your fellowship here.
-Each year, we select six pediatric residents to continue in an ACGME accredited three-year training program conducted at Texas Children's Hospital, the largest pediatric hospital in the United States, Ben Taub General Hospital, a public hospital in Houston, and in the laboratories of investigators at Baylor College of Medicine and elsewhere in the Houston area.
+We're glad you are interested in our neonatology fellowship program and may be considering doing your fellowship here.
+Each year, we select six pediatric residents to continue in an ACGME accredited three-year neonatology fellowship training program conducted at Texas Children's Hospital, the largest pediatric hospital in the United States, Ben Taub General Hospital, a public hospital in Houston, and in the laboratories of investigators at Baylor College of Medicine and elsewhere in the Houston area.
 We are currently ranked #2 in the United States in neonatology.
 All of our fellows are selected via the NRMP match process.

 In the last 30 years, our neonatology fellowship program has graduated over 150 fellows.
 These former fellows are practicing throughout the country and across the world.
 We have graduates working in Turkey, Guatemala, The Netherlands, Australia, and Israel.
 Our fellows conduct research in clinical fields including human milk use in the NICU, in translational areas including the development and evaluation of novel lipid products for neonatal use, and in basic science such as novel methods to understand and prevent oxygen toxicity.
 Our laboratory resources include the USDA/ARS Children's Nutrition Research Center, a unique collaboration of the USDA/ARS, Baylor College of Medicine and Texas Children's Hospital to conduct a range of nutritional research in children, and the Texas Children's Hospital Feigin Center.

-The clinical experience in our program includes the opportunity to work in our beautiful new Pavilion for Women where about 5000 infants are being delivered each year, many of them part of our high-risk perinatal service which includes a fetal surgery service (video).
+The clinical experience in our neonatology fellowship program includes the opportunity to work in our beautiful new Pavilion for Women where about 5000 infants are being delivered each year, many of them part of our high-risk perinatal service which includes a fetal surgery service (video).
 We have clinical neonatology efforts dedicated to providing care to infants from throughout the community with bronchopulmonary dysplasia and intestinal failure.
 Here is a video about the NICU at Texas Children's Hospital.
 Our clinical efforts are supported by training in our state-of-the-art simulation center (virtual tour), where both clinicians and trainees get to practice working in high-risk life-threatening situations before they encounter them with real patients in the clinical environment.